Finding The Right Adventure Photographer

 Could you see yourself chatting around a campfire with them?

-As someone who has worked years in the traditional wedding industry, to move almost entirely into alternative elopements + adventure weddings--I’ve noticed some pretty important differences in the hiring process + session experience.
+As someone who has worked years in the traditional wedding industry, to move almost entirely into alternative elopements + adventure weddings--we’ve noticed some pretty important differences in the hiring process + session experience.
 With traditional wedding photographers, it’s important that they have experience, can manage logistics of a wedding day, and that you enjoy their work.
 But elopements and intimate weddings...you better like them AND their jokes!
 Because you’ll probably be seeing them bright and early for a hike!

-My contact form generally gives me a great idea as to whether we’re a good fit.
+Our contact form generally gives us a great idea as to whether we’re a good fit.
 Really, it’s mostly about whether you have a love for the outdoors.
 A love for the outdoors doesn’t mean rock climbing every weekend, or summiting every 14er in Colorado.
 We all spend our time in the great outdoors differently, none more or less important than the other.
 We’ll be spending a ton of time together on a trail or celebrating your love within a National Park--if we can agree that nature is straight up awesome, we’ll probably get along great.

 Has frequent experience on trails or in the outdoors